-We are the owner of various United States federal trademark registrations ("®") and other trademarks ("TM"), including ALKERMES, ARISTADA, Inspiration Grants and VIVITROL.
+We are the owner of various United States ("U.S.") federal trademark registrations ("®") and other trademarks ("TM") and service marks ("SM"), including ALKERMES®, ALKERMES INSPIRATION GRANTS®, ALKERMES PATHWAYS RESEARCH AWARDSSM, ARISTADA®, ARISTADA INITIO®, and VIVITROL®.
 Other trademarks, trade names and service marks appearing in this proxy statement are the property of their respective owners.
 Solely for convenience, the trademarks and trade names in this this proxy statement are referred to without the ® and TM symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.